matter-labs/era-contracts/docs/Overview.md

 #### L1 -> L2 Transaction filtering

 There is a mechanism for applying custom filters to the L1 -> L2 communication.
-It is achieved by having an address of the `TransactionFilterer` contract in the `ZkSyncHyperchainStorage`.
+It is achieved by having an address of the `TransactionFilterer` contract in the `ZkSyncZKChainStorage`.
 If the filterer exists, it is being called in the `Mailbox` facet with the tx details and has to return whether the transaction can be executed or not.
 The filterer has to implement the `ITransactionFilterer` interface.
 The ones intended to use this feature, have to deploy the contract that implements `ITransactionFilterer` and use `setTransactionFilterer` function of `AdminFacet` to set the